 to install with most popular ultra-short throw projectors.

-Bloomfield, CT— December 04 2018 — Salamander Designs and Screen Innovations today revealed their partnership which supports streamlined solutions for Ultra-Short Throw Credenzas and the made-to-order Solo Pro line of screens.
+Bloomfield, CT— December 04 2018 — Salamander Designs and Screen Innovations® (SI®) today revealed their partnership which supports streamlined solutions for Ultra-Short Throw Credenzas and the made-to-order Solo Pro line of motorized screens.
 Commercial and residential integrators now further benefit from best-in-class display systems that at are easy to specify, simple to install, beautiful to behold—and require no electrician or outside labor.

-Salamander’s legendary Ultra-Short-Throw Credenzas matched with Solo Pro take all the guesswork and the tedious part of the labor out of deploying display solutions in close quarters in homes, offices and classrooms.
-The combo is literally a ‘place projector here’ solution.
+Salamander’s legendary Ultra-Short-Throw Credenzas matched with SI’s Solo Pro and their optical “ST” material specifically suited for Ultra-Short-Throw projectors, take all the guesswork and the tedious part of the labor out of deploying display solutions in close quarters in homes, offices and classrooms.
+The combo is literally a ‘place projector here’ solution – that works beautifully with the lights on.

 “This is a unique proposition for the integrator and customer alike.
 No need to fish wires, so it’s much faster to install,” said Scott Srolis, vice president of sales and marketing at Salamander Designs.
 “Jointly we have made it easy to present, purchase and a speedier set up from start to finish.
 Just pick the size, select the color and then add the projector of choice for a gorgeous, seamless solution.”